DriftedHawk49/Flip-Your-Brain/README.md

 Displays a set of instruction as a paragraph for how to play the game , a centre box asks for confirmation to play the game by clicking on a button named as "Start".
 On clicking it , another box appears with tiles on it , and further on completing the game , another box appears , displaying your current score , and other scores in the current session , and a "RESTART" button asks for playing the game again, which on completion , adds your score to the score board.

 -------------> User-Defined Functions used in functions.js File <-------------------
-1. All the functions defined hav their operation use in comments against the function.
+1. All the functions defined have their operation use in comments against the function.

-To see the Webpage about you want to see, check "index.html" file.
+To see the Webpage about you want to see, click on the link -> https://driftedhawk49.github.io/Flip-Your-Brain/  or just click on the link against the name of this Repo.